 College: Food, Agricultural and Environmental Sciences

-Upon admission to the university, students are directly admitted into the College of Food, Agricultural and Environmental Sciences and can declare a major in agriscience education.
+On admission to the university, students enroll directly in the College of Food, Agricultural and Environmental Sciences and may then declare a major in agriscience education.

 Agriscience education course topics: